Chapter 4: We are the Champions

 By the time Donald and his son Craig brought in a new lawyer, Robert Sawers, the legal landscape was already tilted in their favor.
 The plaintiffs had tripped over the very first hurdle — standing — and no amount of legal acrobatics could change the fact that the claim had been fatally defective from day one.

 Sawers understood this immediately.
-He filed for a jury trial, not because Donald and Craig needed one, but as a strategic safeguard.
+Just letting time pass, waiting for Elizabeth MacInnis to push this frivolous case forward.
+Then MacInnis did just what we were waiting for, she made a request for Donald Broder and Craig Broder to provide consent for her to file the Certificate of Readiness and close the pleadings within this action.
+Sawers requested a reasonable amount of time to make a trial by Jury Application, not because Donald and Craig needed one, but as a strategic safeguard.
 With a jury trial in play, procedural rights became locked in, and the defendants could hold firm on their advantage.

 Then came the decisive move: a Rule 129 Application to have the lawsuit dismissed outright.